jessehansen/magicbus/README.md

 * Maintains a single connection to a single RabbitMQ server/vhost
 * Maintains channels for each producer/consumer in the app
-* Creates local (as opposed to cross-app) exchanges/queues for producers/consumers
+* Creates local (as opposed to cross-app) exchanges/queues/bindings for producers/consumers
 * Provides delayed retry support for consumers (planned, not implemented yet)

-**TODO: Is 'Broker' the right term for this component?**

 You should have a single Broker for your entire deployable.
 That way the same connection is used between all your publishing and consuming routes, which is thought to be a RabbitMQ best practice.

 ## Publisher